apache/fluo/docs/install.md

         fluo worker myapp

    The commands will retrieve your application configuration and observer jars (using your application name) before starting the oracle or worker process.
-The commands are designed to be run on a cluster to distribute the oracle and workers across multiple nodes.

-The oracle & worker logs can be found in the `logs/` directory of your Fluo installation.
+The oracle & worker logs can be found in the directory `logs/<applicationName>` of your Fluo installation.

 If you want to distribute the processes of your Fluo application across a cluster, you will need install Fluo on every node where you want to run a Fluo process and follow the instructions above on each node.